How To Improve Your Picking Technique

-Practice this slowly at first & focus on getting good tone.
-If you’re playing electric play on a clean channel so that you can really hear yourself & study your approach & really listen to yourself.
+Practice this slowly at first & focus on getting a good tone.
+If you’re playing electric play on a clean channel so that you can really hear yourself & study your approach & listen to yourself.

 Step 2.
 Practice in front of a mirror: